Conor Daly: GP3 Series

 Alongside his commitments in the Indy Lights series, Daly competed in GP3 in 2011 with Carlin Motorsport.

-For 2012, Daly continued in GP3 driving, for the Lotus GP team.
+In 2012, Daly continued in GP3 driving for the Lotus GP team.
 He took his maiden GP3 win in the second race of the season at Barcelona.
-In the second race at Monaco, he made contact with the damaged car of Dmitry Suranovich which launched Daly into a catch fence and forced the race to be red flagged.
+In the second race at Monaco, Daly made contact with the damaged car of Dmitry Suranovich which launched Daly into a catch fence and forced the race to be red flagged.

-For 2013 Daly remained in GP3, racing with the ART Grand Prix team.
+For 2013, Daly remained in GP3, racing with the ART Grand Prix team.
 Daly captured one win at the Valencia Street Circuit feature race and placed third in the championship.